agb32/cosmadoc/docs/source/cosma8.md

 ### SWIFT

-The current recommended setup (July 2021) is this:
+The current recommended setup is given on the [swift pages](swift.md).

-    module load intel_comp/2021.1.0 compiler
-    module load intel_mpi/2018
-    module load ucx/1.8.1
-    module load fftw/3.3.9epyc parallel_hdf5/1.10.6 parmetis/4.0.3-64bit gsl/2.5

-You can swap in OpenMPI 4.0.5 instead of intel-mpi and get slightly worse performance.

---bind-to none is required to use all the cores correctly.

-The intel_com/2021.1.0 mpi version is also working, if bound correctly to cores.

 ### Arm Forge

-Allinea Arm Forge and MAP (used for code profiling) is available using the allinea/ddt/20.2.1 module.
+Allinea Arm Forge and MAP (used for code profiling) is available using the allinea/ddt/23.1.0 module.

 Profiles collected during the commissioning period are available in the commissioning report.